FreeRADIUS/wiki.freeradius.org/version4/transport.md

 are removed.
 This lets the callback move between event loops.

 i.e. *all memory management is done by the caller*.

+### message_recv

+Receives a message from another subsystem.
+This API is required because we may have transport-specific logic on sending packets.

+e.g. for UDP + accounting packets, the "send packet" call can be done by a worker thread.
+If the socket is busy (or TCP / TLS / auth), the worker thread calling the transport layer instead sends the message, which is picked up by the network thread, and processed.

+We need a similar `message_recv()` call for worker [threads](threads).

 ### debug